lucksus/node-swipl/README.md

 ### Error handling

 Syntax errors in queries are thrown.
 Error messages are read from the prolog.
+The current query is automatically closed.

 Invalid query example: `member(X, [1,2,3,4]` (missing closing paren):